IFS Staff - Institute For Free Speech

 Eric Wang, Senior Fellow

-Eric is a pro bono Senior Fellow with IFS and is Of Counsel at The Gober Group.
+Eric is a pro bono Senior Fellow with IFS and is a Partner at The Gober Group.
 Eric’s practice focuses on federal and state campaign finance, lobbying, political nonprofit, and government ethics laws.
 He has advised clients on the campaign finance laws in all 50 states and in many municipalities.

 Prior to joining The Gober Group, he was Special Counsel in the Election Law practice group at the Washington, D.C. law firm of Wiley Rein.
 Eric has served as interim general counsel at Americans for Prosperity and as counsel to former Commissioner Caroline Hunter at the Federal Election Commission.
 Eric writes frequently about political law issues and has been published in USA Today, Roll Call, The Hill, Politico, and The Washington Times, among other notable outlets.